craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 tags:
 - content strategy
 categories:
 description: Ship artifacts, not development tools.
-I give a brief history of the evolution of Drupal's project repository and provide by manifesto for the separation of production and development code.
+I give a brief history of the evolution of Drupal's project repository and provide my manifesto for the separation of production and development code.
 ---

 **Note: This article is adapted from a presentation I gave at [NYCCamp](http://nyccamp.org/).
 It was improved greatly by the thoughtful feedback from my former colleagues: Larry Garfield, Steve Persch, Bec White, and Arthur Foelsche.**